 - Bread and carbonated drinks should be removed from the diet.

-- Do not eat fats; do not add it to food during the Mayo weekly diet.
+- Do not eat fats; do not add them to food during the Mayo weekly diet.

 - Avoid fried foods.

 - Strictly follow the menu, do not break the sequence of the diet, and do not replace the specified products with other recipes.

 - Manage an active lifestyle: go in for sports if possible.

 - Instead of a hungry diet, you’ll get tasty and varied food in sufficient amounts.

 - You will learn how to choose healthy foods and eat balanced.